bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 |image20|

-In detail the tasks are going to more technical task states inside of a task switch element.
-After a task reaches a task switch it is in state READY_FOR_JOIN.
-As soon as all input tasks have arrived at the task switch the state of all input tasks are switched to JOINING and the process data of the tasks are joined to one process data that is used as start data for the output tasks.
-After joining the input tasks are in state DONE and the output tasks are created in state SUSPENDED.
+In detail, the tasks are going to more technical task states inside a task switch element.
+After a task reaches a task switch, its state is READY_FOR_JOIN.
+As soon as all input tasks have arrived at the task switch,
+|ivy| sets the states of these input tasks to JOINING and joins their process data
+sets into one process data set forwarded to all output tasks.
+Then, |ivy|
+marks input tasks as DONE.
+It then creates the output tasks in state SUSPENDED.

 .. table:: Process with Task switch